streamanalyze/sa.documentation/README.md

   `amos2 -h`

-### The Amos toploop
+### The Amos REPL

-When started, the system enters the Amos top loop where it reads AmosQL statements, executes them, and prints their results.
-The prompter in the Amos II top loop is:
-`Amos n>`
-where n is a generation number.
-The generation number is increased every time an AmosQL statement that updates the database is executed in the Amos top loop.
+When started, the system enters the Amos REPL where it reads AmosQL statements, executes them, and prints their results.
+The prompt in the Amos II REPL is: `Amos n>` where n is a generation number.
+The generation number is increased every time an AmosQL statement that updates the database is executed in the Amos REPL.

 Typically you start by defining  meta-data (a schema) as types and functions.
 For example:

 ```
 Amos 1> create type Person;
 Amos 2> create function name(Person)->Charstring as stored;
 Amos 3> create function father(Person)->Person as stored;
 Amos 4> create type Student under Person;
-Often you load AmosQL definitions from a script file rather than entering them on the command line, e.g.
+# Often you load AmosQL definitions from a script file rather than entering them on the command line, e.g.
 Amos 1> < 'mycode.amosql';
 ```
 When the meta-data is defined you usually populate the database by creating objects and updating functions.
 For example: